 Step 1 – Log Into Your Google Account

-If you haven’t got a Google account, create one.
-Google lets you access many free services with just one username and password.
-If you use Gmail, post videos to YouTube, run an Adwords campaign or own a GooglePlus page, then you should already have a Google account.
+If you don’t have a Google account, create one.
+Google lets you access many free services with one username and password.
+If you use Gmail, post videos to YouTube, run Adwords or have a GooglePlus page, then you should already have a Google account.

-You can still set up Google Alerts without accessing your Google Account, but this will give you fewer options (e.g. you can only receive email alerts, not alerts via RSS).
+You can still set up Google Alerts without accessing your Google Account, but this gives you fewer configuration options (e.g. you can’t receive Google Alerts via RSS, only email).

 After logging into into your Google Account, access the Google Alerts tool by entering the following URL into your web browser: